Enetophobia: Understanding, Recognizing, and Overcoming the Fear of Pins

 Get the latest on relationship advice, wellness, life, and more from the editors

-Have you ever felt your heart race at the sight of an otter — not from delight, but from genuine dread?
-For most people, otters are charming, playful creatures.
+Have you ever felt your heart race at the sight of a simple sewing pin?
+For most people, pins are ordinary household objects — small, utilitarian, and largely forgettable.